cmundt88/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

 Start with counting the number of NA values in the dataset.
+The approach to filling in the NA values will be to use the mean steps per daily interval which is already known from the above exercise.
+The for loop will step through each row and if an NA is found it will identify the interval and then grab the mean interval and replace.

 ```r